danferns/midi-fx/README.md

 ### To use MIDI-FX with your DAW

-You will need to set up a virtual loopback device to forward the messages from MIDI-FX to your DAW and vice-versa.
-On Windows, you can accomplish this with [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html).
+If you're on Windows, you can use [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html) to create a *virtual loopback MIDI port* to send MIDI messages to your DAW.
+It is also possible to send data from the DAW back to MIDI FX by creating a second port.
+Make sure to enable the new port in your DAW.

-Create a port in loopMIDI.
-In your DAW, make sure to enable this port.
+For Linux and MacOS, I believe something like this is available built-in, but I don't have the intructions.
+If you know how to do it, a PR would be much appreciated!

 ## How to use

-MIDI FX will generally lie *between* your MIDI input device and your DAW or hardware synth, etc. Start by adding the `External Input` and `External Output` nodes.
-Connect them together to check that the MIDI messages pass through transparently.
+MIDI FX will generally lie *between* your MIDI input device and your DAW or hardware synth, etc. Start by adding the `External Input` and `External Output` nodes and select your MIDI input device and the virual port for your DAW respectively.
+Connect the nodes together to check that the MIDI messages pass through transparently.
 Next, try adding some node between them like the Delay or Transpose, to see how MIDI-FX transforms the messages.

 ## Contributing